 IMMEDIATE SUPERVISOR Director, Facilities Management

-The Associate Director of Facilities Management assists the Director in all aspects of operations.
-This includes coordination of the delivery of essential facility maintenance, grounds, and custodial services, ensuring compliance with health, life safety, and building codes, recommending priorities for needed repairs and renovations, and directing the development of contingency plans for exceptional grounds and maintenance efforts under emergency conditions.
-The Associate Director directs the programming, scheduling, and accounting of the University Construction Team, supervises the Work Management Center, and assists in the preparation and planning maintenance and repair of existing University buildings and facilities.
+The Associate Director of Facilities Management assists the Director in all aspects of operations by providing leadership within the department and serves as an extension of the Director in terms of communication and coordination.
+This includes coordinating the delivery of essential facility maintenance, grounds, in-house construction, and custodial services, ensuring compliance with health, life safety, and building codes, recommending priorities for needed repairs and renovations, assisting in the management and development of departmental budgets, guiding personnel related issues and staff development in conjunction with appropriate supervisors and Human Resources, and directing the development of contingency plans for exceptional grounds, custodial, and maintenance efforts under emergency conditions.
+The Associate Director directs the programming, scheduling, and accounting of the Campus Construction Team and oversees the operation of Business Services within Facilities Management, including the Work Management Center, Key Control, Academic Lockshop, Central Stores, and Information Technology.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Management, Business Administration, Engineering, or Architecture, or a related field is required.
-A degree in Engineering or Architecture is preferred.
+A master’s degree in a related field is preferred.

 Experience: At least three years of experience in physical plant operations, administration, and supervision is required.
 Experience in physical plant administration at an educational institution is preferred.

-Skills: Management skills, particularly problem-solving and decision-making as well as organizational and supervisory skills, are required.
-Strong oral and written communication skills are required.
+Skills: Management and administrative skills, particularly the ability to develop and manage budgets, as well as analyze, organize, plan, and delegate are required.
+Demonstrated skills in problem-solving, decision making, and conflict resolution are required.
+Knowledge of the principles and methods of personnel administration is required.
+Exceptional customer service and interpersonal skills as well as strong verbal and written communication skills are required.
 Computer literacy is required.
-Strong customer service skills and the ability to work with constituents possessing varying levels of construction knowledge are required.
+Supervisory skills, particularly the ability to instruct others, are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Requires the ability to move throughout the campus on foot, including climbing stairs in all University buildings and stairs and/or ladders on construction sites.
+Effort: This position is required to move throughout the campus, including using stairways in all University buildings and stairs and/or ladders on construction sites.

 ESSENTIAL DUTIES AND RESPONSIBILITIES